strategy-guides 5 min read

 • Surrender available (good — reduces house edge ~0.08%)

 Rule of thumb: Always look for 3:2 blackjack payout.
-A game paying 6:5 should be avoided entirely.
+A game paying 6:5 on blackjack should be avoided entirely — check the table rules screen before you bet a single rand.

 Standard (RNG) online blackjack:

-• Faster pace — typically 200+ hands/hour possible
+• Faster pace — 200+ hands per hour is possible

 • Multiple simultaneous hands possible